andydbc/unity-texture-packer/README.md

 ==========

-Utility used to merge different texture channels into a final texture output.
+Utility to merge different texture channels into a final texture output.

 ![screenshot](Screenshots/screen00.gif)